Neanderthals could hear and make the same sounds as humans, new research suggests

 New research published on Monday suggests that Neanderthals had a vocal communication system that could have been similar to human speech.

 "Neandertals could have produced all the sounds in that frequency range, like we can.
 There does not seem to be any difference in their ability to produce speech sounds.
-So they definitely could have said 'hello' or 'ok' if those utterances had any meaning for them," said Rolf Quam, an associate professor and director of the evolutionary studies program at Binghampton University in New York, in an email.
+So they definitely could have said 'hello' or 'ok' if those utterances had any meaning for them," said Rolf Quam, an associate professor and director of the evolutionary studies program at Binghamton University in New York, in an email.

 Studying the evolution of language is notoriously tricky, the researchers said, given that the soft tissue that forms brains and vocal tracts isn't preserved in the fossil record.
 Fortunately, bones that form the hearing system have been preserved.